 Many businesses use conventional marketing channels, like TV commercials, billboards, newspapers, e-mail campaigns, telemarketing, etc.

-Conduct some research yourself on the difference between digital and traditional marketing, and you will understand how significant this change is.
+Research the difference between digital and traditional marketing, and you will understand how significant this change is.

 Best Practices for Digital Marketing During the Coronavirus Pandemic.